 I wrote!
 Reader NotesGo to section

-The drawing of a child sleeping on an armchair, with a dog upstairs, while dreaming of a game of chess, won a contest.
+The drawing of a child sleeping in an armchair, with a dog upstairs, while dreaming of a game of chess, won a contest.
 He was chosen as one of the winners of the international art and chess competition Expochess.
-The drawing was made by Dylan Alba , who attends the “Albert Einstein” Digital Public School in St. Louis.
-Pride is double, since the school was the only invited by the organizing committee of Spain, to represent Argentina .
+The drawing was done by Dylan Alba , who attends the “Albert Einstein” Public Digital School in St. Louis.
+Pride goes double, since the school was the only guest by the organizing committee of Spain, to represent Argentina .

 To participate, Expochess asks contestants to create a drawing or painting that combines art and chess.
-To do his work,” said Dylan, “he drew inspiration from himself, his dog and his favorite game.
-The little boy took second place in his class.
+He was inspired by himself, his dog and his favorite game to do his work,” said Dylan.
+The little man took second place in his category.

-Juan Carlos Lucero, member of the ULP Chess Program, said that Dylan is one of the most applied students when it comes to playing .
+Juan Carlos Lucero, member of the ULP Chess Program, said that Dylan is one of the most applied students when playing .
 And also very shy.
-“When they told us he had won, the whole institution was happy, for the school and for him,” Lucero said.
+“When we were told he had won, the whole institution was happy, for the school and for him,” Lucero said.

 In 2019, Expochess had an important participation: four continents were represented by fourteen countries.
-Thousands of drawings came from different countries, bringing art and chess closer to children between 6 and 14 years old; combining art and chess as tools for inclusion and social development.
+Thousands of drawings came from different countries, bringing art and chess to children between 6 and 14 years old, combining art and chess as tools for inclusion and social development.

 Source: San Luis Agency